Israeli settlers encircling Jerusalem, EU envoys warn

 Meanwhile, Israel authorised 7,000 new housing units, building a "settlement ring" around Jerusalem that will isolate it from the West Bank, making the EU and UN-backed two-state solution to the Arab-Israeli conflict impossible.

-Settler violence aside, Israeli security forces killed six Palestinians and injured 785 last year, amid what the EU report called "excessive use of force" and "extensive use of live ammunition".
+Settler violence aside, Israeli security forces killed six Palestinians and injured 785 last year — just in Jerusalem — amid what the EU report called "excessive use of force" and "extensive use of live ammunition".

 They also besieged 20,000 people in the Shu'fat refugee camp for 10 days in a "manhunt" in October, causing "healthcare emergencies".